2 MATERIAL ACCOUNTING POLICIES

 Loans and borrowings

-Borrowings are initially recognized at fair value, net of transaction cost incurred.
-After initial recognition, interest-bearing borrowings are subsequently measured at amortized cost using
+Borrowings are initially recognised at fair value, net of transaction cost incurred.
+After initial recognition, interest-bearing borrowings are

-the Effective interest rate method.
-Gains and losses are recognized in profit or loss when the liabilities are derecognised as well as through the Effective interest rate amortization process.
-Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the Effective interest rate.
-The Effective interest rate amortization is included as finance costs in the statement of profit and loss.
+subsequently measured at amortised cost using the Effective interest rate method.
+Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the Effective interest rate amortisation process.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the Effective interest rate.
+The Effective interest rate amortisation is included as finance costs in the statement of profit and loss.

 Borrowing are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.